 While CLV is a great way to measure customer loyalty improvement over time, your repeat customer rate is a fantastic way to see a current snapshot.
 Your repeat customer rate is the percentage of your customer base that has made a repeat purchase from you.

 I know what you’re thinking - just because someone makes repeat purchases doesn’t mean they’re a loyal customer.
 While that may be true, you need to remember that if you can get a shopper to purchase three times, they are 54% more likely to make another purchase.
 After all, it is much easier to create loyalty in a repeat customer!

 Knowing your repeat purchase rate is extremely valuable because repeat customers are extremely profitable.
 Having an idea of your RPR allows you to understand what turns certain customers into repeat purchasers and apply that knowledge to future campaigns for new customers.

 An NPS survey will ask your customers how likely they are to recommend your brand to their friends on a scale from 1-10.
 Anyone answering with a 9 or 10 are considered promoters, while those responding with 7 or 8 are passive.
 Customers who indicate 6 and under are known as detractors.

 The three metrics we’ve already talked about will work regardless of whether you have a loyalty program or not.
 However, if you do have a loyalty program, you can have even more fun with measuring customer loyalty!

 An effective rewards program drives customer loyalty by establishing a strong relationship between the positive emotions customers feels when receiving a reward and the points they used to get that reward.
 Therefore, a high redemption rate can reveal just how loyal your program members are.

 If members are earning points but never spending them, they may not actually be classified as a loyal customer.
-A redemption rate under 20% is usually an indicator that your loyalty program isn’t performing how you would like, so keeping an eye on it is key to your program’s long-term success.
+A redemption rate under 20% is usually an indicator that your rewards program isn’t performing well, so keeping an eye on it is key to your program’s long-term success.